CS234319/safot/HW/spring-2022/3/README.md

 in this exercise you'll implement simple pattern matching.

-you are provided with the definitions of `pattern` and `term` in `w3_def.ml`.
+you are provided with the definitions of `pattern` and `term` in `d3.ml`.

 1. implement `flatten` that takes a list of lists and returns all elements in these lists in a singe list. in other words `flatten` flattens the list.
 2. implement `zip` that takes two lists `[x1; x2; ...]` and `[y1; y2; ...]` and returns the list `[(x1, y1); (x2, y2); ...]`. the returned list is of the same length as the shorter list.
 3. implement `map2` that takes a function `f` and two lists `[x1; x2; ...]` and `[y1; y2; ...]` and returns the list `[(f x1 y1); (f x2 y2); ...]`. the returned list is of the same length as the shorter list.
 4. implement `unique` that takes a list and returns it without duplicate elements.
-5. implement `match` that takes a pattern and a term and returns the terms matching the variables in the pattern. `match` should return a list where each element is a pair of a variable name and a matching term. each variable should appear exactly once. if the given pattern and term don't match raise `NoMatch`.
+5. implement `match_` that takes a pattern and a term and returns the terms matching the variables in the pattern. `match_` should return a list where each element is a pair of a variable name and a matching term. each variable should appear exactly once. if the given pattern and term don't match raise `NoMatch`.

 ### exercise 4